 Yes, pumpkin is an excellent anti-inflammatory food!
 To reduce inflammation, you’ll want to eat more superfoods like pumpkins which are rich in antioxidants.

-Pumpkins are fortified with the antioxidants alpha-carotene, beta-carotene, and beta-cryptoxanthin.
+Pumpkins are full of nutrition and fortified with the antioxidants alpha-carotene (fights cardiovascular disease), beta-carotene (a carotenoid that helps boost vitamin A), and beta-cryptoxanthin.
 Triple threat!
 These compounds help neutralize free radicals, preventing them from causing inflammation and damaging your cells.

 It’s important to note that inflammation isn’t generally a bad thing since it’s your body’s way of fighting diseases, viruses, and toxins.
 You want to avoid chronic inflammation because this can lead to more severe diseases like cancer, diabetes, heart problems, etc.